 1. Stir well with a stir stick, don’t just shake.

-Gator hide and other clear coats can have particles that settle to the bottom, especially new containers or those that haven’t been used in a while.
+clear coats can have particles that settle to the bottom, especially new containers or those that haven’t been used in a while.
 Use a stir stick and scrape the bottom, make sure it is integrated into the product

 It doesn’t take much, a few drops of paint, stirred in well will help camouflage streaking.